baycom/rps/README.md

 - esp8266-oled-ssd1306 - the OLED display driver library
 - EOTAUpdate - the OTA library
 - ArduinoJson - a library to handle JSON data

+## Troubleshooting

+- In case the display shows 'SX127X FAIL' then the transceiver chip is broken or not usable.
+- In case some pagers are not working realiable adjust the transmitter frequency.
+For example if 446,15625Mhz is required, the frequency to enter is 446,14679 (9,46kHz less).
+This might be a bug of SX127X chips in FSK mode.